com-pas/compas-sct/index.md

 For the binding of SCD, see diagram above:

-- Removal of ExtRef @iedName @ldInst..... @daname and @srcXXX attributes for all inactive ExtRef or for all Extref which have inactive source or target
+- Removal of ExtRef @iedName @ldInst..... @daname and @srcXXX attributes for all inactive ExtRef or for all Extref which have inactive source or target.
-- for each active or untested ExtRef.desc with an existing Extref.iedName attribute and without compas:Flow@CriteriaAssociationID Private attribute, copy the right /IED.name into compas:Flow@ExtRefiedName and into Extref.iedName
+- for each active or untested ExtRef.desc with an existing Extref.iedName attribute and without compas:Flow@CriteriaAssociationID Private attribute, copy the right /IED.name into compas:Flow@ExtRefiedName and into Extref.iedName.

 ### Step 3